Skip to content

 When third-party Shopify apps access and use your customers' data, you are legally responsible under the GDPR to ensure that personal data is collected and used in compliance with the GDPR.

-Every Shopify app you install on your store will need access to different data types to provide certain functionality, whether live chat, a marketing automation tool or a personal recommendation app.
+Every Shopify app you install in your store relies on different data points to provide services.
+This can include features such as live chat, a marketing automation tool, or a personal recommendation app.

-For example, while an email marketing tool may work perfectly well with access to email addresses and country of your customers, a personalized recommendation app can ask for access to more types of personal data like IP address, device ID, geolocation and last purchase details to build a more accurate customer profile.
+For example, an email marketing tool may need access to email addresses and customer locations to function properly, while a personalized recommendation app may request additional personal data such as an IP address, device ID, geolocation and last purchase details to build a more accurate customer profile.

 Think about Klaviyo, a top-rated eCommerce marketing tool that you can use to send personalized and automated emails and SMS messages, for instance.